Core Yoga Lesson Plan Bundle

 There are an inexhaustible amount of global issues that deserve attention more than a belly.
 To name just a few, there is: global warming, genocide of 100 billion farm animals every year, high suicide rates of teenagers with too much pressure and too few inner tools to manage that pressure, an ageing world population, 795 million undernourished people, millions of people (most of them children) dying each year from diseases associated with inadequate water supply, and cyber bullying.

-I’m interested in and concerned about all those global issues…and more.
+I’m interested in and concerned about all those global issues.
+And more.

 But…